jford1906/jford1906.github.io/classes/2017/Fa/121/index.md

-On the first day of class each week, students will first be given an **Individual Readiness Assessment (IRA)** of multiple-choice questions to check their understanding of the online materials.
+On the first day of class each week, students will first be given an **Individual Readiness Assessment (IRA)** of multiple-choice questions to check their understanding of the reading and online materials.

 Immediately following the IRA (before solutions are revealed), each Team will come together to take an